itmeson/c-labscience/src/lessons/s-week1-monday.rst

 every group that investigated this process dealt with it in different ways.
 It wasn't clear what the effect on temperature was, nor the effect on the freezing point, or the rate at which the ice melts.
-This is further confused by the fact that we all know they use ice on the roads when it is cold to help deal with ice to make it safer to drive.
+This is further confused by the fact that we all know they use salt on the roads when it is cold to help deal with ice to make it safer to drive.
 There must be a reason for that, but some groups actually found that the presence of salt in the water caused the ice to remain *longer*.